-Last Updated on August 25, 2021 by Thalia
+Last Updated on May 17, 2022 by Thalia

 The winter blues have seriously kicked in and having spoken to a few people it sounds like everyone is feeling it.

-January is never the most exciting month and the fact that the majority of us are in lockdown really doesn’t help.
-There’s nothing to look forward to, no dinners with friends, no weekend trips and currently no Summer holidays planned.
+And the fact that the majority of us are in lockdown really doesn’t help.
+There’s nothing to look forward to, no dinners with friends, no weekend trips and currently no summer holidays planned.

 It’s definitely easy to forget the good things in life and only focus on the doom and gloom.